fabric8io/kubernetes-client/doc/CRD-generator-migration-v2.md

 - `@AdditionalSelectableField`
 - `@Size`

-Please read the Javadoc of those annotations and the [CRD Generator documentation](CRD-generator.md) to get details.
+Read the Javadoc of the annotations and the [CRD Generator documentation](CRD-generator.md) to get details.

 ## `@Min` / `@Max` inclusiveness